-Intermediaries are to work with each enrolled saver to develop a customized Savings Plan within two-months of the saver's account opening.
+Intermediaries are to work with each candidate to develop a customized Savings Plan prior to the saver enrolling in the program.
 The Savings Plan is meant to help keep your savers on track and help you gauge their success at moving toward their savings purchase in the two-year program timeframe.
-The Savings Plan should be like a work plan that sets up specific dates during the two-year timeframe by which savers will meet key benchmarks related to debt reduction, regular savings, training completion, deposit of EITC, and selecting and "purchasing" the asset.
+The Savings Plan should be like a work plan that sets up specific dates during the two-year timeframe by which savers will meet key benchmarks related to debt reduction, regular savings, training completion, deposit of EITC, and selecting and "purchasing" the home.
 This document should be reviewed and discussed at your regular meetings and revised as necessary.

-Regular contact & positive feedback were the top 2 things intermediaries did that helped savers stay in VIDA.
+Regular contact and positive feedback are the top two activities intermediaries did during the pandemic to help savers stay enrolled in VIDA.